cecelot/site/src/pages/p/first-steps-with-racket.md

     "1 < 2")
 ```

 This prints `"1 < 2"`, as I'd expect it to.
 Neat!

-These `if` expressions can be nested, too, though I imagine this would get pretty cumbersome.
-For instance, what if I [wanted to print](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) `Fizz` if a number is divisible by `3`, `Buzz` if a number is divisible by `5`, and `FizzBuzz` if it's divisible by both?
+These `if` expressions can be nested, too, though I imagine that would get pretty cumbersome.
+For instance, what if I [wanted to print](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) `Fizz` if a number is divisible by `3`, `Buzz` if a number is divisible by `5`, `FizzBuzz` if it's divisible by both, and the number itself if it's none of the above?
+That's four separate cases!

 ### Fizz Buzz for a Single Number

-For these extended conditionals, Racket provides this handy alternative called the `cond` form:
+For these extended conditionals, Racket provides this helpful alternative called the `cond` form:

 ```racket
 (define (fb-single n)